Joaquín Niemann: PGA Tour

-Move to LIV Golf
+LIV Golf

 In August 2022, it was announced that Niemann had joined LIV Golf.
 He was subsequently named as the captain of the Torque GC team and finished runner-up in his first start, at LIV Golf Invitational Boston, losing a playoff to Dustin Johnson.
 In the 2023 LIV Golf League, his all Spanish-speaking Torque GC won more team titles (four) and collected more prize money than any other team during the regular season, before finishing 3rd in the $50 million Team Championship in Miami.

 In December 2023, Niemann won the ISPS Handa Australian Open, a tournament co-sanctioned by the European Tour and PGA Tour of Australasia, at The Australian Golf Club in Sydney.
 He defeated Rikuya Hoshino in a sudden-death playoff.

 On 4 February 2024, Niemann shot a 12-under-par 59 in the first round of the LIV Golf Mayakoba in Mexico.
 According to Data Golf, it was the third-best score in terms of true strokes gained since 2004.
 In a playoff against Sergio García, Niemann won the tournament with a birdie on the fourth extra hole, for his first individual LIV Golf title.